-Using the @defer
+Using the @defer and @stream directives#

 // This is what sendResult / sendMultipartResponseResult is doing behind the scenes